ISISComputingGroup/ibex_developers_manual/connecting_a_view_to_a_pv.rst

 * The next error can be fixed via the drop-down by selecting "Import 'ModelObject' (org.csstudio.isis.model)"

-* The class also needs to implement ITitleModel, so change the code to implement ITitleModel:
+* The class also needs to implement TitleModel, so change the code to implement TitleModel:

 .. code::

-    public class ObservableTitleModel extends ModelObject implements ITitleModel {
+    public class ObservableTitleModel extends ModelObject implements TitleModel {

-* There should now be an error because the methods of ITitleModel are not implemented.
+* There should now be an error because the methods of TitleModel are not implemented.
 Hover over the error and select 'Add unimplemented methods'.
 The code should look like this:

 .. code::